ttulka/java-samples/ddd-ecommerce-example/README.md

 **Use-Cases** are entry points to the service capabilities and together with **Entities** form the _Domain API_.
 - Ports in the Hexagonal Architecture.

-_Domain Implementation_ fulfills the business capabilities with particular technologies.
+_Domain Implementation_ fulfills the Business Capabilities with particular technologies.
 - Driven Adapters in the Hexagonal Architecture.
 - Tools and libraries,
 - persistence,